heremaps/xyz-documentation/docs/cli/cli.md

     here xyz upload -f /Users/xyz/data.csv -x the_lon -y the_lat

-If the csv combines coordinates into a single field,
+If the csv combines coordinates into a single field, such as

     37.7,-122.2